“New pipelines to transition to clean energy” is Canada’s own form of climate denial

 It’s a scary reminder that Trudeau’s recent pipeline and tanker project approvals are simply an extension of the oil patch status quo.

 In the 22 years since I was born, pollution from Alberta’s oil sands has more than doubled – driving the vast majority of carbon emission growth in our country.
 For my entire life, I have watched Canadian governments compromise the stability of our global climate in order to expand the tar sands.

 Trudeau’s “compromise” last fall – granting Alberta two new pipelines in exchange for a pan-Canadian climate plan – was no exception.
 Keystone XL would be number three.
-Energy East will come up for approval before the next election.

 Tapping the brakes, stomping the gas

 Prime Minister Stephen Harper committed Canada to cutting emissions 30 per cent below 2005 levels by 2030, a target Trudeau has since kept.
 But Trudeau’s new climate plan allows emissions from the oil sands to triple over that same period.

 If tar sands emissions are to grow three-fold, who’s going to make up the difference?